 That animals communicate with each other in various ways; that they communicate with humans in limited ways (they do not exchange creative ideas) is not unusual.
 Only man can perceive God and communicate with Him.
 This is the witness of his spiritual nature.

 An important idea here is that the spirit of man is in the image of God, among other things mentioned, it is eternal.
 Unlike the life of an animal which is temporal.
 When a man dies, his body goes to dust, his spirit to God for judgment.
-When an animal dies, his body goes to dust and his consciousness ceases.
+When an animal dies, its body goes to dust and its consciousness ceases.
 We know what happens after death.
 (The writer of Ecclesiastes merely asks this question as one who doubts.)

 Who knows that the breath of man ascends upward and the breath of the beast descends downward to the earth?"